cudy789/AMPL/docs/installation/run.rst

-Run AMPL and get pose data
+Run MAPLE and get pose data
 ############################

-AMPL runs in a Docker container which makes it easy to deploy on different hardware and software environments.
+MAPLE runs in a Docker container which makes it easy to deploy on different hardware and software environments.
 You can `learn more about Docker here <https://www.docker.com/>`_.

 Starting and stopping
 =======================
-Navigate to the directory with your ``docker-compose.yml`` file in it (``~/ampl-config`` by default).
+Navigate to the directory with your ``docker-compose.yml`` file in it (``~/maple-config`` by default).

 Start in background
 ~~~~~~~~~~~~~~~~~~~~